-ForestrySA facilitates public access to local plantations under lease arrangement and also manages more than 12,500ha of Native Forest for conservation in the Limestone Coast.
-The vast local commercial forest estate provides plenty of opportunity for horse riding in a relaxed natural environment.
+ForestrySA facilitates public access to local plantations under lease arrangement, providing plenty of opportunity for horse riding in a relaxed natural environment.

-Walking, horse riding, bike riding, cave diving and Ghost Mushroom hunting are popular activities in the Limestone Forest plantation areas.
+Walking, horse riding, bike riding, cave diving and ghost mushroom hunting are popular activities in the plantation areas across the Limestone Coast.

 The network of existing fire break trails within pine plantation areas are available for horse riding.
 The plantation lease area is run as a commercial forest and members of the public are asked to avoid all operational activity and abide by signage and access restrictions.

 Horse riders are reminded to keep to established tracks when driving and horse riding and respect the forest environment, including flora, fauna and forest facilities.

 Horse riding is not permitted in Native Forest Reserves.

 Please avoid picnic areas and consider other forest users during your ride and be sure to remove all manure and feed before departing the forest.
 The use of clean feed will further limit the chance of weeds spreading.